Rural Education Australia Program - REAPing Rewards

 - Support for Information and Communication Technology (ICT) such as Smart Boards, tablets and laptops will be assessed in light of existing infrastructure, curriculum requirements and direct student / teacher benefit.
 Generally, no more than seven tablets would be supported per application.

-The REAPing Rewards program is now open, and closes Monday, 15 January 2018.
+The 2017 REAPing Rewards program is now closed.

-The REAPing Rewards program is now open.
 Before applying, please read the Guidelines and application form carefully.
-You can contact the National Programs Manager on 1800 170 020 or via email with any questions or areas of clarification.
+You can contact the Program Manager Jacki Dimond on 1800 170 020 or via email with any questions or areas of clarification.

-FRRR uses an online grants administration system.
-Applications for Round 7 of REAPing Rewards must be submitted via FRRR's Grants Gateway portal.
+FRRR is currently transitioning to an online grants administration system.
+Applications for Round 7 of REAPing Rewards will be submitted via FRRR's Grants Gateway online portal.

 Please read the How-To Guide and the Grants Gateway FAQs to get you started.
-We also encourage you to watch this introductory clip about the 'Activity Tree', which you'll need to understand to apply.
+We also encourage you to watch this introductory clip about the 'Activity Tree' (formerly referred to as the Purpose Tree), which you'll need to understand to apply.

-To begin your application, click on the Apply Now logo below.
+To begin your application, click on the Grants Gateway logo below.

 PLEASE NOTE: Ensure there are only numbers in your budget, or the auto-calculate function won't work - i.e. do not include commas, full stops or dollar signs - only numbers.
-ALSO, at this time, you can only submit a limited number of attachments.
-If you need to submit more than the maximum number allowed, instructions on how to do this are outlined the How-To Guide below.
+ALSO, at this time, you can only submit one attachment, so you need to combine items into one PDF.
+Instructions on how to do this are outlined the How-To Guide below.

 Let us know if you have any problems by calling 1800 170 020, or emailing email@example.com.